nutechsoftware/AlarmDecoder-IoT/README.md

   - To save settings to the [ad2iot.ini](data/ad2iot.ini) use the ```restart``` command.
 This will save any settings changed in memory to the active configuration file before restarting to load the new settings.
 - Configuration using the configuration file.
   - The ad2iot will first attempt to load the [ad2iot.ini](data/ad2iot.ini) config file from the first fat32 partition on a uSD card if attached.
 If this fails it will attempt to load the same file from the internal spiffs partition.
 If this fails the system will use defaults and save any changes on ```restart``` command to the internal spiffs partition in the file [ad2iot.ini](data/ad2iot.ini).
   - To access /sdcard/ad2iot.ini and /spiffs/ad2iot.ini files over the network enable the [FTPD component](#ftp-daemon-component).
-Use the custom FTP command ```REST``` to restart the ad2iot and force it to load the new configuration.
+With FileZilla edit the configuration upload and send a custom FTP command using the "Server" menu and the "Enter custom command.." sub menu.
+Enter ```REST``` to restart the ad2iot and force it to load the configuration.
   - Sample config file with internal documentation can be found here [data/ad2iot.ini](data/ad2iot.ini)
   - Be sure to set the ftpd acl to only allow trusted systems to manage the files on the uSD card.